 By being able to comfortably increase your spinal rotation, you’ll find it a lot easier to do many types of yoga and pilates exercises.

-And by having more flexibility in the hips, you find it easier to do weight training like squats, where the added range of motion can help to increase the amount of muscle growth .
+And by having more flexibility in the hips, you find it easier to do weight training like squats, where the added range of motion can help to increase the amount of muscle growth as shown by Sage Open Medicine research .

 Read Also: FST 7 Workout